COMS-3997-F22/psets/PS2/README.md

 ### Question 5 (2 points): Q-Learning and Pacman

-**Note: you may not have to do anything here if you wrote your previous code in a generic manner!** Time to play some Pacman!
+**NOTE: you may not have to do anything here if you wrote your previous code in a generic manner!
+So try the autograder first!**

+Time to play some Pacman!
 Pacman will play games in two phases.
 In the first phase, **training**, Pacman will begin to learn about the values of positions and actions.
 Because it takes a very long time to learn accurate Q-values even for tiny grids, Pacman’s training games run in quiet mode by default, with no GUI (or console) display.
 Once Pacman’s training is complete, he will enter testing mode.
 When **testing**, Pacman’s `self.epsilon` and `self.alpha` will be set to 0.0, effectively stopping Q-learning and disabling exploration, in order to allow Pacman to exploit his learned policy.
 Test games are shown in the GUI by default.
 Without any code changes you should be able to run Q-learning Pacman for very tiny grids as follows:

 `python pacman.py -p PacmanQAgent -x 2000 -n 2010 -l smallGrid`